canarieids/Zeek-Ubuntu-22.04/README.md

 3. Define your work node configuration.

 A worker node is a type of thread that can be assigned to one or more interfaces.
-For ease of administration, we recommend creating a worker node for each interface you will be using for traffic analsys on your IDS.
+For ease of administration, we recommend creating a worker node for each interface you will be using for traffic monitoring and analsys on your IDS.
 For example you will have 4 interfaces you would create 4 workers (Example below).

 Please note, you do not have to create a worker for each interface.
 If you only intend to use two interfaces, you only would need to create two workers (one for each interface).